Board of Trustees

 Mr. Delucca received a BA in Business Administration from Bloomfield College, and MBA Cum Laude in Finance from Fairleigh Dickinson University.
-While at Bloomfield, he was president of the sophomore and junior class as well as president of Tau Alpha Kappa fraternity and Fraternity Editor of the Minuteman, the college newspaper.
+While at Bloomfield, he was president of the sophomore and junior class as well as president of Tau Alpha Kappa fraternity and Fraternity Editor of the Minuteman, the College newspaper.
 He was previously Lecturer in the MBA Program at Fordham University Graduate School of Business and Adjunct Assistant Professor in the MBA Program at the Seton Hall University School of Business Administration.

 He was previously on the Columbus Hospital Foundation as a trustee for over 10 years, and is currently on the Southern Ocean Medical Center Foundation's Corporate and Foundations Gifts Committee.

 Hector Banegas is a Senior Vice President and Senior Wealth Strategist for the Northeast region of Wells Fargo Private Bank.
 As part of the wealth planning group, Mr. Banegas works with high-net-worth clients to help develop customized wealth plans and implement solutions based on a thorough understanding of their personal values, asset growth and wealth transfer goals, and vision for their legacy.
-Mr. Banegas has been in the financial services industry for 35 years.
+Mr. Banegas has been in the financial services industry for over 35 years.

 Prior to joining Wells Fargo, he was a Regional Director with Wachovia Bank’s Retirement Services Group where he was responsible for providing law, accounting and other firms with investment and administrative services for employee benefit plans.
 He has been with Wells Fargo since 1993.
 Previously, he held various management and client advisory responsibilities at the Equitable/AXA Group and the Martin E. Segal Company.

 Mr. Banegas earned his Bachelor of Arts degree from Amherst College, where he was also an Assistant Professor in the Romance Languages department.
-He earned his Certified Trust and Financial Advisor (CFTA) designation from the Institute of Certified Banks and completed the Financial Planning Certificate Program at Fairleigh Dickinson University.
+He earned his Certified Trust and Financial Advisor (CFTA) designation from the Institute of Certified Banks and completed the Financial Planning Certificate Program at Fairleigh Dickinson University

 Mr. Banegas was elected to the Bloomfield College Board of Trustees in 2012.
-He currently serves on the Student Affairs Committee.

-Nicholas Carlozzi, Ph.D., is Fixed-Income Portfolio Manager, Tocqueville Asset Management LP, New York, an investment firm with more than $9.9 billion of assets under management.
+Nicholas Carlozzi, Ph.D., is Fixed-Income Portfolio Manager, Tocqueville Asset Management LP, New York, an investment firm with more than $11.4 billion of assets under management.
 He specializes in developing and executing fixed-income investment strategies for individual and institutional clients.
 Previously, he was a principal of Robert R. Meredith & Co., a registered broker/dealer, and director of fixed-income portfolio management for Ascent/Meredith Asset Management, a registered investment advisor.

 Dr. Carlozzi began his career in 1978 as an economist at the Federal Reserve Bank of Philadelphia, where he briefed senior managers and conducted research on issues in macroeconomics and international finance.
 In 1983, he joined James J. Lowrey & Co., New York, where he served as Director of Research and a financial advisor to issuers of tax-exempt debt.
 Before joining Meredith in 1996, he was a financial and management consultant, serving as Senior Executive in several start-up and turnaround situations.